Top 3 reasons to put a composting toilet in a vintage Airstream

 The first reason why I decided on a composting toilet years ago is because I knew absolutely nothing about plumbing systems, either installing a new one or retrofitting the old one.

-I was a camper newbie, too, and had no experience (nor did I want any) with an RV black tank.
+I was a camper newbie, too, and had no experience (nor did I want any) with a motorhome black tank.
 Using a composting toilet gave me freedom from ever touching that nasty black tank hose.

 I used a traditional portable cassette toilet for a while, but the chemical smell grossed me out, and the whole camper smelled like a portaloo.
 A composting loo was the best option and one I honestly recommend.